 - Is it true that the practice of the “Swedish family” is widespread in Sweden?

 - Meduza.
-Putin said that while he is the president, “parents No. 1 and No. 2” will not replace “mom” and “dad”.
-Is there such a truth somewhere?
+Putin said that while he is president, “parents No. 1 and No. 2” will not replace “mom” and “dad.”
+Is there really such a thing somewhere?